gzc/kicksystems/fsck_and_journaling.md

 # FSCK and Journaling

 fsck is short for "file system consistency check".
-Journaling (also known as write-ahead logging
+Journaling js also known as write-ahead logging.